karenclaire/EscrimaEurope.com/README.md

 # EscrimaEurope.com

-This is a single page app for my coding project I made for my Android Basics Nanodegree.
+This is a single page app I made for my Android Basics Nanodegree coding project under Udacity.